Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Introduction

 Hereafter, let $\mathbf Z_1^n=(Z_1,...,Z_n)$ be a sequence of $n$-many i.i.d.\,random samples of $Z$.
 To solve Problem \eqref{original problem}, one of the most popular solution schemes, as mentioned above, is to invoke the following SAA formulation as a surrogate:

 According to the seminal results by \cite{Shapiro:book}, ${\mathbf X}^{SAA}$ well approximates $\mathbf X^*$ in the sense that

 with high probability, where $\tilde O(\cdot)$ is some quantity that is independent of $p$ and $n$.
-Thus, to ensure the same suboptimality gap, it stipulates that the sample size, $n$, must grow qraudatically if $p$ increases.
-For an SP problem where ${\mathbf X}^*$ is sparse and $f$ is twice-differentiable almost surely, we have shown in \cite{Liu2018} that \eqref{traditional bound} can be radically sharpened into:
+Thus, to ensure the same suboptimality gap, it stipulates that the sample size, $n$, must grow qradratically if $p$ increases.
+For an SP problem where ${\mathbf X}^*$ is sparse and $f$ is twice-differentiable almost surely, we have shown in \cite{Liu2018} that \eqref{traditional bound} can be sharpened, in terms of its dependence on $p$, into:

 with high probability, where $\mathbf X^{RSAA}$ is an SAA scheme with sparsity-inducing regularization.
-Similar (and potentially more general) results than the above have been reported by \cite{Liu2019b} and \cite{Liu2019} in the context of high-dimensional statistical and machine learning under a sparsity assumption and/or its limited variations.
+Similar (and potentially stronger) results than the above have been reported by \cite{Liu2019b} and \cite{Liu2019} in the context of high-dimensional statistical and machine learning under a sparsity assumption and/or its limited variations.

 In contrast, this paper provides a substantial generalization to \cite{Liu2018,Liu2019b,Liu2019} by weakening the sparsity and twice-differentiability assumptions simultaneously to low-rankness and continuous differentiability.
-Particularly, our low-rankness assumption is as below: \begin{assumption} The rank ${\bf rk}(\,\cdot\,)$ of ${\mathbf X}^*$ in Eq.\,\eqref{original problem} satisfies $s:=\mathbf{rk}({\mathbf X}^*)\ll p$ for some $s\geq 1$. \end{assumption} The low-rankness is more general than the sparsity assumption of a vector, since any vector $\boldsymbol x$ can be represented by a diagonal matrix, $diag(\boldsymbol x)$, whose diagonal entries equal to $\boldsymbol x$.
+Particularly, our low-rankness assumption is as below: \begin{assumption} The rank ${\bf rk}(\,\cdot\,)$ of ${\mathbf X}^*$ in the problem \eqref{original problem} satisfies $s:=\mathbf{rk}({\mathbf X}^*)\ll p$ for some $s\geq 1$. \end{assumption} The above low-rankness assumption is more general than the sparsity assumption of a vector, since any vector $\boldsymbol x$ can be represented by a diagonal matrix, $diag(\boldsymbol x)$, whose diagonal entries equal to $\boldsymbol x$.
 Then, sparsity of $\boldsymbol x$ implies that $diag(\boldsymbol x)$ is of low rank.
-In addition, we assume Lipschitz continuity of the partial derivative of $f$ w.r.t.\ the eigenvalues of the input matrix, as we will discuss in more detail subsequently.
+Furthermore, we generalize the assumption twice-differentiability to Lipschitz continuity of the partial derivatives of $f$ w.r.t.\ the eigenvalues of the input matrix, as we will discuss in more detail subsequently.

 For this more general problem, our solution paradigm modifies the SAA into the following regularized SAA (RSAA):